 Rinse the front and back of your razor with hot running water after each stroke to remove hair and excess lather.
 If the running water isn’t enough to remove stubble build up, gently tap the razor’s handle on the side of the sink, or use a clean cloth or brush to clean it off.

 Getting to all the hairs under and around your nose can be a pain, but the best way to shave your upper lip is by making a few passes, as follows.
 First, curl your top lip inward to stretch out the skin, then shave downwards from your nose.
 Next, position the razor sideways under your nose and shave outwards horizontally, from the middle out to the left, then from the middle out to the right (almost like you’re cleaning your windshield).
 Finally, curl your lip once again and shave upwards (the only time we’ll recommend not to shave with the grain).

-If you notice a few stray hairs even after all this, check the back of your razor — many of them come with a special trimmer edge designed for getting into tight spots, like right under your nostrils.
+If you notice a few stray hairs even after all this, check the back of your razor — many of them (including our 6 Blade) come with a special trimmer edge designed for getting into tight spots, like right under your nostrils.
 You can use this edging strip for removing the final stragglers.

 Step 8: Go Smoothly

 For cheeks as smooth as a baby’s bottom, make your razor strokes long and apply a consistent amount of pressure.

 Step 9: Be Careful to Shave With the Grain On Your Neck

 Use small downward strokes once past the jaw until you feel your hair growth change direction.
 Then, to shave with the grain of your neck hair, flip your blade around and use upward strokes, following the direction of your hair growth.